Job Prospects... At a glance

 Rents vary from place to place.
 Estimated market rents by region, city and suburb are available on the MBIE Tenancy Services website.

 The StudyLink website provides general budget advice for students, and the Sorted website provides help with detailed budget planning.

-The total number of learners completing Level 4 certification in automotive engineering and technology has been at around 300-350 graduates per year for several years.
+The total number of learners completing Level 4 certification in automotive engineering and technology has dropped below 200 for the first time for several years.

 Qualification completions chart

 Source: Ministry of Education

 In 2017, the average income for automotive technicians and electricians was estimated to be $49,200.

 Source: MBIE estimates based on Statistics NZ Census and Labour Cost Index

 A 2018 Motor Trade Association Survey found that: